|Nutrition Facts (per serving)|

 In a medium saucepan, combine the brown sugar, flour, nutmeg or cinnamon, the egg, melted butter, milk, and salt.
 Whisk until well blended and then place the pan over medium heat.

 Place a mesh sieve over a bowl and strain the sauce through it.
-Stir the vanilla into the sauce and refrigerate until serving time.
+Stir the vanilla extract into the sauce and refrigerate, covered, until serving time.